EFAP Section 3

 1. Each county or multi-county region must have an EFAP Biennial Meeting.

-1. The current Lead Agency must organize and conduct the meeting for its current service area and notify Food Assistance of the date, time, and place.
+1. The current Lead Agency must organize and conduct the meeting for its current service area and notify Food Assistance (FA) of the date, time, and place.

 2. Every attempt must be made to schedule this meeting when all Food Pantries can attend.